daviddarnes/daviddarnes.github.io/_posts/2015-04-08-too-many-podcasts.md

 ## The list

-Here's a list of everything I am subsribed to on my podcasts app:
+Here's a list of everything I am subscribed to on my podcasts app:

 - [Reply All](http://gimletmedia.com/show/reply-all/)
 - [ShopTalk](http://shoptalkshow.com/)